Magnitude 3.6 earthquake strikes Vellore in Tamil Nadu - ExBulletin

 Magnitude 3.6 earthquake strikes Vellore in Tamil Nadu

+A 3.6-magnitude earthquake struck Vellore in Tamil Nadu in the early hours of Monday.

+A 3.6-magnitude earthquake struck Vellore in Tamil Nadu in the early hours of Monday. (representative image)

-An earthquake measuring 3.6 on the Richter scale struck Velour in Tamil Nadu, the National Seismology Center reported on Saturday.
+An earthquake measuring 4.4 on the Richter scale hit the Vellore district of Tamil Nadu in the early hours of Monday morning.

+No immediate loss of life or property was reported in the accident.

-The data showed that it was recorded at 4.17 am at a depth of 25 km.
+According to the National Center for Seismology, the earthquake, whose epicenter was in the Vellore region, occurred at 4.17 am at a shallow depth of 25 km.

 Sources